Lakehead in Shasta County, California — The American West (Pacific Coastal)

 South from Soda Springs the road ran along the west bank via Dog Town, Hales Ferry (Antlers), east over the ridge to McCloud River, then to Pitt River and Stone’s Ferry.
 Another road lead to Shasta, ‘Queen City of the Northern Mines'.

 The fierce winter storms of 1860 washed out most of the road.
-Undaunted, the Stones in 1861 rebuilt their toll road but again they suffered setbacks as torrential rain again flooded the canyon.
+Undaunted, the Stones in 1861 rebuilt

 The company struggled on with low tolls, high repair costs and legal problems.
-In 1868 new
+In 1868 new owners took over.

 After 1870, use of competing routes declined as freight teamsters, U.S. Mails, and stage drivers used Stone’s more direct road.
 In the 1880s, the Central Pacific laid rails to Oregon using some of the old Stone turnpike roadbeds.